Documentation

 To crop out a front cover from a full jacket file:

-• Click on the Page Thumbnails menu in the panel on the far left of your PDF.
-(If you do not see the menu, click on the gray bar with a right pointing arrow.
+• Click on the Page Thumbnails menu in the panel on the far left of the PDF.
+(If the menu is not visible, click on the gray bar with a right pointing arrow.
 If the menu is not in this panel, right click and choose Page Thumbnails.)

 • Right click on any page and select Crop Pages.